tokens-studio/figma-plugin/developer-knowledgebase/startup-logic.md

 ## Current situation

 It is important to understand the startup process of the plugin.
-At the time of writing this logic is a little scattered and can/should be optimized. (which is the situation we would want to be in)
+At the time of writing this logic is a little scattered and should be optimized.
+See the [section below](./startup-logic.md#desired-situation).

 However, for everyone's understanding the current logic is as follows: